University of Toledo: Academics

 The University of Toledo offers over 250 academic programs in a diverse and comprehensive range of studies.
 It is the sixth largest university in Ohio by enrollment, and offers a 20:1 student-to-faculty ratio and a median class size of 25.

 National honor societies such as Phi Kappa Phi and Tau Beta Pi have chapters at UT.
 The university also offers several ways in which students can enrich their academic experience.
-These include the Honors College, study abroad, service learning, and undergraduate research.
+These include the Honors College, study abroad, service learning, various clubs, and undergraduate research.

 Toledo is a public university and is governed by a board of trustees, and the Ohio Board of Regents, both appointed by the Governor of Ohio.
-The board is composed of 14 members, and is currently chaired by Joseph H. Zerbey, IV.
-The board members, which are unpaid community members, delegates its executive power to the president.
-The current interim president is Gregory Postel.
+The board, which is composed of 9 members and 2 student trustees, is currently chaired by Patrick Kenney.
+The board members are unpaid community members delegate executive power to the president.
+The current interim president is Matthew Schroeder.

-The University of Toledo is composed of the following colleges and schools:
+The University of Toledo is composed of the following colleges: